Useful Information Before You Book

 With each outfit/idea there'll be a different lighting setup, and you'll get a chance to review the pics we've just taken to make sure you're happy before moving on to the next look.

 What If I'm Not Photogenic?

 A large number of people I work with are apprehensive about having their picture taken because they're convinced they're not photogenic or they have always hated photos of themselves they've seen in the past.
-They're also worried they won't know how to pose or fear they will somehow end up feeling silly on the day.
+They're also worried they will somehow end up feeling silly on the day.
 This anxiety is completely normal!
 A bit of nervous energy actually helps.

 An additional benefit of doing a photo shoot with me is that you will gradually unlearn all the negative conditioning you've had with photos in the past.
 So you can relax - I'll give you lots of direction, find your best angles and the whole shoot will be more enjoyable than you expected.
 You'll learn that actually you can take a great photo, and you'll lose your awkwardness around cameras in the process.

-It's my responsibility to make you look great.
+It's my responsibility to tell you what to do and make you look great.
 You just have to show up!

 Do I Have To Be a Certain Age?